 LPS Parent Pride Patrol!
 Lions travel in prides, and ours needs help getting to class on time!

-This is a program for parents to be involved, show leadership and help us monitor the hallways.
-You are actively present, slightly intimidating, yet friendly and you get to wear a cool vest and have a Walkie Talkie!
+It is a program for parents to be involved and be leader and help us monitor the hallways.
+It's an easy job, you are actively present, slightly intimidating, yet friendly and you get to wear a cool vest and have a Walkie Talkie.

 The Pride Patrol is a welcome presence in the hallways, stairwells and lunchroom.
 Parents can greet students, build rapport, check for hall passes and monitor safety.
 The time commitment is minimal.
 Time slots are in 30-minute increments.
 Sign up for one or several!

 We currently have Pride Patrol on Mondays and Fridays.